Skip to Main Content

 Planning a Visit: What to Know Before You Go

 Nové Zámky is accessible by rail from Bratislava, with journey times of approximately one hour on direct connections, making it reachable as a day trip or a logical overnight stop for travellers moving between the Slovak capital and the eastern part of the country.
 Rosel's address on Wolkerova, in the residential Pri Bani district, places it a short drive or taxi ride from the main train station.
 Because the venue operates as both a restaurant and guesthouse, the practical sequencing for a visit is direct: confirm availability by phone or in person before arriving, particularly if you intend to stay overnight.
-No website or online booking data is currently confirmed for this venue, which means direct contact is the only reliable channel.
+Direct contact is the practical way to confirm availability.
 Visitors exploring the region's dining options beyond Nové Zámky might consider the Slovak-cuisine offering at Holotéch víška in Košariská, the historic setting at Kaštieľ Čičmany in Čičmany, or, for a sharper contrast, the Sicilian-inflected menu at Don Saro Cucina Siciliana in Bratislava.
 Broader Slovak dining traditions are also represented in the east of the country at venues such as Bulli Kebab in Košice and Klára v GOYA vitality hotel in Voderady.

 Signature Dishes